arunkumr/Media-Query-Parser-IE8/README.md

 Otherwise you are better of with [Respond.js]

-This script is very much new and i have made several assumptions about it during creations so usage is adviced only with caution, however you are welcome to come up with suggestions and edits.
+This script is very much new and i have made several assumptions,may not have followed best practices during it's creation so usage is adviced only with caution, however you are welcome to come up with suggestions and edits.

-Usage:
+Usage:(To prevent reflow recommend adding this and Jquery to ```<head>``` )
 ```
 <!--[if lt IE 9 ]>
     <script type="text/javascript" src="IE8Respond.js"></script>
 <![endif]-->
 ```

-Also if you would like to disable responsiveness for this script modify the second line of this script to be:
+Also if you would like to disable responsiveness for this script modify the second line of this script to:
 ```
 //Configuration
 var nonResponsive = true;